 SMS marketing removes all the issues marketing usually presents.
 Promotional texts don’t cost extra to send, making this an extremely cheap method compared to the alternatives.
 Being sent directly to audiences also makes the promotion more personal and builds on fan relationships.

 You probably already know there is a limit to the number of characters you can include in a text.
 Limited to 160 characters, content longer than that will have to be sent in separate messages.
-Apart from that, there doesn’t appear to be any rules with SMS marketing.
+Apart from that, there don’t appear to be any rules with SMS marketing.
 This is certainly not the case and every person considering using SMS for marketing needs to be aware of this.

 The Telephone Consumer Protection Act (TCPA) set out rules and guidelines for how businesses can use SMS for marketing purposes.
 If these rules are not followed, they will hand out hefty fines.
 To avoid any unexpected fines, ensure you are confident with what you can and can’t do.
 Your first message must also be a compliance message.
-You need to explain what the program will consist of, how to opt out and that message rates may apply.
+You need to explain what the program will consist of, how to opt-out and that message rates may apply.

 The CTIA also sets out guidelines about the frequency of texts and when they should be sent.
 They suggest one message per week to be sent during daytime hours.
 You would want to stick to this anyways but these rules are in place to protect the recipients.

-Like we previously mentioned, both emails and SMS texts are direct forms of marketing.
+As we previously mentioned, both emails and SMS texts are direct forms of marketing.
 They are sent directly to audiences and guarantee the content reaches them.